redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 Place the code of your fetcher inside of this folder and update [src/fetchers/index.ts](../src/fetchers/index.ts) file to export your source.
 For more information check out [BaseFetcher](../src/fetchers/BaseFetcher.ts) code and implementation of other fetchers, like [coingecko](../src/fetchers/coingecko/CoingeckoFetcher.ts), [coinbase](../src/fetchers/coinbase), and [ecb](../src/fetchers/ecb/EcbFetcher.ts).

 ###### Implement tests
-We strongly recommend to implement tests for your fetcher.
-It's generaly a good practice and it will help you to avoid silly bugs in your code.
+We strongly recommend implementing tests for your fetcher.
+It's generally a good practice and it will help you to avoid bugs in your code.
 You can find examples of tests for other fetchers in the [test/fetchers](../test/fetchers) folder.

 ##### Manifest(s)
 - Create a manifest with the name of the newly added fetcher and place it in the [manifests](../manifests) folder